 13. Papers will be circulated to all members at least one week (five working days) in advance of meetings.
 Draft minutes will usually be circulated to members within one month (20 working days) of the date of the meeting.

-14. The Forum reports to the Advisory Council, which is chaired by the Master of the Rolls, which in turn reports to the Secretary of State.
+14. When performing the Forum’s role to advise the Secretary, the Forum reports to the Advisory Council, which is chaired by the Master of the Rolls, which in turn reports to the Secretary of State.
 This reporting line provides an escalation route for any concerns the Forum may have in relation to the areas within its remit.

 15. The Advisory Council receives an update from the Forum as a standing item at each of its meetings.
 This will usually be in the form of an oral update from one of the members.
 Agreed minutes of meetings of the Forum will be circulated to members of the Advisory Council.